secrez/secrez/README.md

 ### History

+__0.5.9__
+* Add Paste to paste the clipboard content in either a new or existent file, emptying the clipboard
+* Fix bug with Copy that was preventing the command from working

 __0.5.8__
 * Allow Import, with the options `-t`, to recognize tags during the import from CSV
 * Split Export in Export and Copy.
 The first only exports to the FS, the second copies to the clipboard